mprobson/220csc-a4/README.md

 ## Extras

-4. Row/cache/conflict aware matrix multiply
+4. Implement the conflict aware tiled matrix multiply
 1. Utilize `malloc`, `cudaMalloc`, and `cudaMemcpy`
+2. Handle non-square matricies
+3. Compare versus other (CPU) BLAS implementations e.g. openBlas, contact me if they need to be installed on `keroppi`